django-settings/django-settings/README.md

 ### local_settings.py
 Settings that are specific to a local development environment (e.g. DEBUG = True, TEMPLATE_DEBUG = True, INSTALLED_APPS += ('debug_toolbar',), DATABASES, INTERNAL_IPS, etc.).
 Loaded when `export PRODUCTION=0` is specified on the command line.

+### linux_settings.py
+Settings that are specific to a Linux environment.

+### os_x_settings.py
+Settings that are specific to an OS X environment.

+### win32_settings.py
+Settings that are specific to a Windows environment.